sahildhar/android_install_cert/README.md

 # android_install_cert
-Script to generate and install proxy certificate to system certificate store for android api level > 23
+Scripts to generate and install proxy certificate to system certificate store for android api level > 23